 The meaning in our lives comes from a life lived in relationship to the Heart, aware of what creates peace within one’s being and aware of what creates disorder in one’s life.
 The result of a life lived in accordance with the destiny of the innermost heart is felt as joy.
 Joy is the emotion of the heart.
 If we see in a patient that there is no joy, then we must address the heart to understand why.
 That which is peaceful, that which is compassionate, that which is meaning arises spontaneously from what the Chinese call the “void of the heart.”
 Though they use the words emptiness and void, those words don’t carry the accurate meaning of the Chinese character which implies a field of pure potentiality or a fullness brimming with consciousness.
 Emptiness simply implies the freedom inherent in the heart, for it is a place beyond the mind and is therefore serene and peaceful.

-The fundamentals of Chinese Medical Theory give us various functional qualities of the heart and we must remember that this epistemology arises from Taoist observation, Confucian reflection and Buddhist thought.
-Thusly, there are spiritual and subtle overtones to this way of knowing, though many of these insights are reduced or completely abandoned in modern Traditional Chinese Medicine or TCM.
-We learn that the heart is the “monarch” and is sovereign over all the other organ systems and over the entire being (physical/emotional/mental/subtle).
+The fundamentals of Chinese Medical Theory give us various functional qualities of the heart and we must remember that this epistemology arises from Daoist observation, Confucian reflection and Buddhist experience.
+There are spiritual and subtle overtones to this way of knowing, though many of these insights are reduced or completely abandoned in modern Traditional Chinese Medicine or TCM.
+In the classics of Chinese medicine we learn that the heart is the “monarch” and is sovereign over all the other organ systems and over the entire being (physical/emotional/mental/subtle).
 It controls the blood, the blood vessels, and is in charge of circulating the blood through the vessels.
 The heart houses the shen or spirits and the shen’s presence radiates and shines from a person’s eyes and face.
 Interestingly the ancient Chinese asserted that the heart is at the center of perception itself whereas western science posits the brain to be the seat of perceptive ability.
 Clearly neuroscience has demonstrated that perception and intelligence can be irrevocably altered by brain damage, but up until recently the heart played no known role in either.
-Now science has found what has been called the “little brain” in the heart, and a major role in memory has been identified.
-Researchers have found the heart transplant recipients often experience the memories of the heart’s donor (See Dr. Paul P. Pearsall’s book: The Heart’s Code).
+Now research has found what has been called the “little brain” in the heart, and a major role in memory has been identified.
+Researchers have discovered that heart transplant recipients often experience the memories of the heart’s donor (See Dr. Paul P. Pearsall’s book: The Heart’s Code).
 This fascinating research correlates with the ancient Chinese observation that the heart plays a clear role in clarity of mind and good memory.

 In most spiritual traditions around the world speech is regarded as a powerful force and aspirants are therefore advised to speak the truth of their hearts.
 The ancient Chinese also believed this and called the tongue the “sprout of the heart.”

 Where does the shen that is housed in the heart come from?
 We are left only clues in the Lingshu, the classical bible of acupuncture theory.
-And clues, or more like footprints, are all there are of this great mystery because shen and the spirits arise from the void.
+And clues, or more like footprints, are all there are of this great mystery because shen and the spirits arise from the incomprehensible void….the infinite empty light of the heart.
 The hinge or pivot or doorway that opens this void into the world and that allows its presence as a certain shine or radiance to be felt is the Heart Sovereign.
-So if one is in touch with the mystery of their being, with the great tao, with the silence and source of their being that is accessed from the gate of the heart, we see this as a subtle joy (the emotion of the heart) emanating from their eyes.
+So if one is in touch with the mystery of their being, with the great dao, with the silence and source of their being that is accessed from the gate of the heart, we see this as a subtle joy (the emotion of the heart) emanating from their eyes.
 That is the goal of real acupuncture and the goal of life, to live in accord with the radiant fullness and freedom that issues spontaneously from the never ending wellspring of the heart, whatever may befall our physical forms.

 © James Whittle M.S., L.Ac.
 All rights reserved.